daghanem/ATTRITIONTESTS/README.md

 ### How do I get set up? ###

-The package is now on the ssc archive in Stata.
-So you can simply use the following to download it:
+The package is now on the SSC archive in Stata.
+So you can simply download it by typing the following on the command window:

-ssc install attregtest, replace
+*ssc install attregtest, replace*

 For further help, type:

- . help attregtest
+*help attregtest*

+Note: Every time we update the package, we post a brief description of the changes in Statalist and upload the new version to the SSC archive.
+Thus, we recommend users install the package directly from this archive to guarantee they have the most up-to-date version.

 ### Who do I talk to? ###